-• basic research of the 2-S aerosols, their composition with different lube oils and fuels and with different engine technology
+- basic research of the 2-S aerosols, their composition with different lube oils and fuels and with different engine technology - study of sampling and measuring procedures for particle mass and particle size distribution - research of improvements of exhaust gas after-treatment systems

-- study of sampling and measuring procedures for particle mass and particle size distribution - research of improvements of exhaust gas after-treatment systems - toxicity and new methods of health effects research - new inputs for industrial partners concerning their products - new inputs for the legal authorities - AMF Annex XXXIII: including of new partners, who actively work in this field and creation of further collaboration and/or information exchange.
+- toxicity and new methods of health effects research - new inputs for industrial partners concerning their products - new inputs for the legal authorities - AMF Annex XXXIII: including of new partners, who actively work in this field and creation of further collaboration and/or information exchange.

-- 1. Technical topics of the Swiss working network: - emission factors of 2-S scooters with consideration of particle mass and counts??? - catalyst ageing - research of sampling for particle analysis - research of influences of different oils and fuels on the particle emissions - research of emissions, of catalyst ageing and VOC-analytics at the EMPA Federal Laboratories - 2.
-Preparations of the Finish activities under leadership of VTT - 3.
-Analytical works at the JRC EU Laboratories, Ispra - 4.
-Preparations of the joint activities with the French toxicity network - 5.
-Preparations of activities with Indian authorities - 6.
+- 1. Technical topics of the Swiss working network: - emission factors of 2-S scooters with consideration of particle mass and counts - catalyst ageing - research of sampling for particle analysis - research of influences of different oils and fuels on the particle emissions - research of emissions, of catalyst ageing and VOC-analytics at the EMPA Federal Laboratories - 2.
+Analytical works at the JRC EU Laboratories, Ispra (PAH, TEQ) - 3.
+Preparations of the joint activities with the French toxicity network - 4.
+Preparations of activities with Indian authorities - 5.
 Requests for participation and/or information by other interested parties under leadership of Prof. J. Schramm, DTU